 – Films may originate from anywhere in the world.

-– You may submit as many films as you like, but you must pay the appropriate submission fee in full for each film.
+– You may submit multiple films in a single year, but you must pay the full submission fee for each film.

-– Mirror Mountain does not accept submissions sent by email or physical submissions sent by mail.
+– Mirror Mountain does not accept submissions sent by email or physical submissions sent by post.

-– Mirror Mountain is not responsible for lost submissions or improperly functioning preview copies/screeners.
+– Mirror Mountain is not responsible for improperly functioning preview copies/screeners.

 – Mirror Mountain is under no obligation to watch updated screeners.
 The jury will only review submissions once.